 - Step 1: Start your “Wardrobe Reality Check”

 - Step 2: Change the way you care for your favourite pieces

 - Step 3: Build a wardrobe for the future

 - Step 4: Share your tips and get your friends involved.

 Improve the way you consume fashion and you could win €100!

 The fashion industry is on a long journey of evolution towards a more sustainable future, but change is needed now.

-I have decided to take the first step to creating a more sustainable wardrobe.
-I am taking the Wardrobe Reality Check Challenge and hope this post inspired you to take that first step too.
+I’ve decided to take the first step to create a more sustainable wardrobe.
+I’m taking the Wardrobe Reality Check Challenge and hope this post inspired you to take that first step too.

 In the coming weeks, I plan to post a mini-series called #FashionForTheFuture.
 This mini-series will include tips on creating a wardrobe for the future, stories and podcasts from successful sustainable brands and styling tips to really get the most out of your wardrobe while still being environmentally conscious.